Los Angeles Sues Over Weather Channel App’s Data-Collection Practices

 In a sign of legal and regulatory pressure over data-collection practices and privacy to come, Los Angeles’ city attorney filed a lawsuit against The Weather Company, the Weather Channel app’s operator.

-The move is representative of changing winds on attitudes toward privacy in the location data ecosystem.
+The move is representative of changing attitudes toward privacy in the location data ecosystem.
 Following a series of New York Times Facebook and location data exposés and explainers, and with America’s own GDPR, the California Consumer Privacy Act, slated to go into effect on January 1, 2019, companies are waking up to a new reality in which selling and sharing user data to the tune of billions of dollars in revenue with little oversight will soon be over.

 Joe Zappa is Street Fight’s managing editor.